 But even though I don’t understand the sport, I don’t dislike it… I’ve even warmed to it over the years.
 Plus, I’ve lived in Costa Rica long enough to know that most of my fellow native English-speakers are Americans, and many of them love their game.
 Who am I to fight it?

-I know enough about football, though, to know that this weekend (Sunday, Feb 9) is the culmination of the 2024/25 season know as Super Bowl LIX.
-That’s Super Bowl 59, non-Roman numeral readers.
+I know enough about football, though, to know that this weekend (specifically Sunday, February 8th) is the culmination of the 2025/26 season know as Super Bowl LX.
+That’s Super Bowl 60, non-Roman numeral readers.

-I also know we have the Kansas City Chiefs facing the Philadelphia Eagles in New Orleans, which is a repeat of two years ago (Super Bowl XLVII (or Super Bowl 57)) when the Chiefs won in Glendale, Arizona.
-I imagine the Eagles will want revenge for 2023’s loss although according to the bookies, it seems like the Chiefs are slightly favored to win again.
+I also know we have the New England Patriots facing the Seattle Seahawks in California’s Bay Area, which is a repeat of the 2014/15 Super Bowl (Super Bowl XLIX (or Super Bowl 49)) when the Patriots won in Glendale, Arizona.
+I imagine the Seahawks will want revenge for that long ago loss, and according to the bookies, they just might get it this time.
 At least that’s what they tell me.

-But just in case you’re not me, and you want to go out somewhere to watch the game on Sunday, know that pretty much anywhere in Central America, you’ll have no problem doing this.
-Which leads to the question we ask every year on behalf of our readers: Where are the best places to watch the Super Bowl in Central America in 2025?
+But just in case you’re not me, and you want to go out somewhere to watch the game, know that pretty much anywhere in Central America, you’ll have no problem doing this.
+Which leads to the question we ask every year on behalf of our readers: Where are the best places to watch the Super Bowl in Central America?
 Let’s take a look.

 View this post on Instagram